Using Innovative Technology to help Businesses gain

 Our end-to-end service enables our clients to rapidly create, launch and maintain connected devices, either independently or alongside a previous or Acuiti-built Internet of Things (IoT) solution.
 Our service covers the complete software stack of an embedded device, from device drivers to kernel services, multimedia, middle ware, connectivity and applications.

-Embedded systems contain a lot of hardware and that hardware has a variety of limitations such as memory, IO’s and different processing elements.
+Embedded solutions contain a lot of hardware and that hardware has a variety of limitations such as memory, IO’s and different processing elements.
 There is a need to access those resources, manage them easily and efﬁciently based on the client’s use case.

 There are multiple Operating Systems available for use in embedded systems like RTOS and Linux.
 The Kernel can be monolithic or micro, dependent on design.
 The key element of any embedded solution is choosing the appropriate OS – keeping in mind the Hardware and Software speciﬁcations.
 Putting the OS directly on Hardware is not always straight forward and requires customisation to the Board Support Package.